rosudrag/GameMutexKiller/README.md

 ## [Built version for download](https://github.com/rosudrag/GameMutexKiller/files/2239009/GameMutexKiller.zip)

 ## How to use:
-- accept Sysinternal's EULA(read troubleshooting)
+- accept Sysinternal's EULA(read troubleshooting) - only needed once per computer.
 - start the GameMutexKiller.exe and go on with your medieval multiboxing.

 ## Troubleshooting: